Best practices for creating a data model

 | **Attribute `docs`** | Document the business meaning and the context of keys and providers.
 In the application documentation, use full dot notation (e.g. `customerData.address.street`). |

-| **Value `defaultValue`** | Allows assigning a default value (e.g. the `false`flag), when sources do not provide data.
-This prevents errors of the `null pointer`. |
+| **Value `defaultValue`** | Allows assigning a default value (e.g. the flag `false`) when the sources do not provide data.
+This prevents errors such as `null pointer`. |

 | **Multiplicity** | Parameters must precisely reflect the business logic.
 For required fields `Min=1`.
 For lists of unlimited length, use `Max=null`. |

 | **Source logic** | Document the order and mappings of providers.
-Remember - the first source that returns a value other than `null`, has priority. |
+Remember - the first source that returns a value other than `null`, takes precedence. |

 ## Common mistakes and how to avoid them